 - SUTA (State Unemployment Tax).
 This tax will vary dramatically from state to state and you’ll need to research this carefully or rely on your payroll service company to determine the exact amount.
 I would suggest you budget on 2% in your preliminary calculations just to be safe.
 Based on the example of $4,000 in wages, that would be $80.

 - Workers Compensation Insurance.
 This is an insurance policy that covers your employee and frankly, protects you!
 Again, states vary drastically on whether or not it’s required for a household employee and the rates for this type of insurance.
 However, even if your state doesn’t require it don’t avoid the topic.
-At least call your home insurance carrier and see if your policy even covers household employees and what may happen if they get hurt working on your property.
+At least call your home insurance carrier.
+You need to see if your policy even covers household employees and what may happen if they get hurt working on your property.

 Finally, don’t forget a service provider to take care of all this mess too.
 I doubt you are going to want to become an accountant and payroll expert on the weekends to save a few hundred bucks (more on service providers below).